learn-co-curriculum/react-hooks-data-fetching/README.md

 set up any repeating fetch requests here as well.

 We can also add a loading indicator using this technique.
-Since our component will render _before_ `useEffect` runs our `fetch` request, we can set up another state variable to add a loading indicator, like this:
+Since our component will render once _before_ `useEffect` runs our `fetch` request, we can set up another state variable to add a loading indicator, like this:

 ```js
 function App() {